-Existing drainage is from the north end of the property to the south via seasonal drainages.
 There will be no alterations specifically proposed and due to the low slope of the land, the proposed project will not significantly change any existing drainage patterns.

-What Best Management Practices (BMPs) or measures will be implemented in order to prevent erosion and impacts to water quality?
+• What Best Management Practices (BMPs) or measures will be implemented in order to prevent erosion and impacts to water quality?

 Native vegetation being maintained within the 100 ft setbacks from all watercourses that front the watercourses.
-Straw wattles will also be implemented around the entire cultivation area, to provide an additional buffer between the creeks and the grow site.
+Straw wattles will also be implemented around the cultivation area, to provide an additional buffer for runoff.